CoolMarvel43/SHS-UFO-Edits/README.md

 ## Licence

 As always, the sources are licensed under the SIL Open Font License.

+## Issues

+Any design problems or suggestions, or any ideas to improve the presentation or organisation of this repository, you can do so [here](https://github.com/CoolMarvel43/SHS-UFO-Edits/issues).

 ## Special Thanks to:
 * ChiuMing-Neko for the [ChiuKong Gothic project (秋空黑體)](https://github.com/ChiuMing-Neko/ChiuKongGothic).